-Both Mr. Lim Jun Xiong, Steven and Mr. Willy Shee Ping Yah @ Shee Ping Yan ("2IDs") have served as a Non-executive Independent Director beyond 9 years, and are therefore subject to the Rigorous Review.
+Both Mr. Lim Jun Xiong, Steven ("Mr. Lim") and Mr. Willy Shee Ping Yah @ Shee Ping Yan ("Mr. Shee") have served as a Non-executive, Independent Director beyond 9 years, and are therefore subject to the Rigorous Review.
+This is the last year of Rigorous Review for both Mr. Lim and Mr. Shee, prior to the "9-year rule" taking effect on 1 January 2022.

-During the NC and Board's Rigorous Review they looked at, amongst others, the 2IDs participation at Meetings; interaction with and questions posed to Management.
-It was noted that each of the 2IDs had diligently carried out their roles and discharged their duties in a professional and objective manner, and ensuring the exercise of independent judgement in their views on sensitive matters.
+During the NC and Board's Rigorous Review they looked at, amongst others, the participation by Mr. Lim and Mr. Shee at Meetings; interaction with and questions posed to Management.
+It was noted that each of Mr. Lim and Mr. Shee had diligently carried out their roles and discharged their duties in a professional and objective manner, and ensuring the exercise of independent judgement in their views on sensitive matters.

-Additionally, the Rigorous Review procedure required each of the 2IDs to provide reason(s) why they should be considered independent despite having served beyond 9 years.
+Additionally, the Rigorous Review procedure required each of Mr. Lim and Mr. Shee to provide reason(s) why he should be considered independent despite having served beyond 9 years.
 They also confirmed not having any relationship that could interfere with their exercise of independent judgement in the best interest of the Company.